Almost periodic functions and hyperbolic counting: Introduction

-\begin{rmk} Notice that if $\phi$ is a $(p,\beta)$-function, then it is also a $(p',\beta')$-function, for every $p'\leq p$ and $\beta'\leq \beta$.
-It is thus interesting to find the largest $p$ and $\beta$ such that $\phi$ is a $(p,\beta)$-function: the pair $(p,\beta)$ gives, by Theorem \ref{ch0304:thm01}, the largest range for which we can prove finiteness of the moments of $\phi$. \end{rmk} \begin{rmk} The existence of the second moment was proved by Akbary et al. \cite[Th.
+\begin{remark} Notice that if $\phi$ is a $(p,\beta)$-function, then it is also a $(p',\beta')$-function, for every $p'\leq p$ and $\beta'\leq \beta$.
+It is thus interesting to find the largest $p$ and $\beta$ such that $\phi$ is a $(p,\beta)$-function: the pair $(p,\beta)$ gives, by Theorem \ref{ch0304:thm01}, the largest range for which we can prove finiteness of the moments of $\phi$. \end{remark} \begin{remark} The existence of the second moment was proved by Akbary et al. \cite[Th.
 1.14]{akbary_limiting_2014} for $(2,\beta)$-functions with $\beta>1/2$, as a corollary of the fact that such functions are Besicovitch $B^2$-almost periodic.
-Theorem \ref{ch0304:thm01} extends their result to moments of higher order. \end{rmk} \begin{rmk} We give an expression for $L_n$ in \eqref{ch0304:eq051}, with notation introduced in section \ref{section02}.
-The value of the moments is obtained as the sum of an absolutely convergent series that involves the data from the sequence of the frequencies $\lambda_n$ and from the coefficients~$r_n$. \end{rmk} \begin{rmk} If $\phi$ is a $(p,\beta)$-function for $p$ arbitrarily large and every $\beta<1$, then Theorem \ref{ch0304:thm01} implies that all the moments of $\phi$ exist.
+Theorem \ref{ch0304:thm01} extends their result to moments of higher order. \end{remark} \begin{remark} We give an expression for $L_n$ in \eqref{ch0304:eq051}, with notation introduced in section \ref{section02}.
+The value of the moments is obtained as the sum of an absolutely convergent series that involves the data from the sequence of the frequencies $\lambda_n$ and from the coefficients~$r_n$. \end{remark} \begin{remark} If $\phi$ is a $(p,\beta)$-function for $p$ arbitrarily large and every $\beta<1$, then Theorem \ref{ch0304:thm01} implies that all the moments of $\phi$ exist.
 This is the case of the remainder $q(y)$ in the prime number theorem (under RH).

 On the other hand, when $\beta\leq 1/2$, an extra input must be given in order to show that the second and higher moments exist.
 This is what happens for the remainder $u(y)$ in the Gauss circle problem, where additional properties of the problem are used to prove the existence of asymptotic variance and moments of order $1\leq n\leq 9$.
 Indeed, if $\phi$ is a $(p,\beta)$-function with $\beta\leq 1/2$, then it does not follow from \cite[Th.
 1.2]{akbary_limiting_2014} that $\phi$ is an almost periodic function, and some extra information must be used to show if this is the case.